oschwengers/bakta/README.md

 General:
-  --help, -h            Show this help message and exit --verbose, -v         Print verbose information --threads THREADS, -t THREADS
+  --help, -h            Show this help message and exit --verbose, -v         Print verbose information --debug               Run Bakta in debug mode.
+Temp data will not be removed.
+  --threads THREADS, -t THREADS
                         Number of threads to use (default = number of available CPUs) --tmp-dir TMP_DIR     Location for temporary files (default = system dependent auto detection)